wishabi/flipp-shopper-sdk-ios-binary/README.md

 ### 2. Compact Unit
 The compact unit appears in a smaller size of 300x600 and is intended for to be placed in the middle of the page.
 This ad type can automatically expand as the user engages with the content.
-To use the compact mode, it is recommended to toggle on both `startCompact` and `dwellExpand`.
+To use the compact mode, define both `startCompact` and `dwellExpand` as true.
 [Read more about these options](#options)

 <img src="./assets/CompactMode.png" width="25%">